RiyadAhsan4516/hapijs-typescript-boilerplate/Readme.md

     git clone https://github.com/RiyadAhsan4516/hapijs-typescript-boilerplate.git

-The boilerplate is built using yarn.
-So use the following:
+The packages are maintained using yarn.
+So use yarn to install all the packages:

      yarn install